shobhitsharma/embedo/README.md

      title="Embedo"
      src="https://cdn01.onzu.com/2017/3/5/14/embedo.png" style="margin-right: 25px;">

 **Embedo** adds a layer on top of third party embed APIs while ensuring best practices and native guidelines for each component.
-It takes cares of resizing the container, emitting events and supports external options to be passed along.
+It takes cares of resizing the container, emitting necessary events and with support for native and external options to be pass along.

-It handles external SDK code, jsonp fetching, adds responsivness and is intended to make easier integrations with less hassels.
+It handles external SDKs, oEmbeds, adds responsivness and is intended to make easier integrations with less hassels or any setup.

 ## Install